tchar/ulauncher-albert-calculate-anything/README.md

 - [fixer.io](https://fixer.io/): You need an API Key (see [Set API Key](#set-api-key)).
 Get a free one at https://fixer.io/signup (go to your `fixer.io` dashboard and get your API key)
 - [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html): No API key is requred, supports very few currencies

-- ULauncher: Select one in `Currency Provider`
+- ULauncher: Select one in currency provider
 - Albert: Modify the `CURRENCY_PROVIDER` in `__init__.py` to one of [`fixerio`, `ecb` (European Central Bank)]

 ### Set API Key